a-bird-of-paradise/flex-and-bison/9-6/README.md

 From reading the Flex and Bison manuals, it is apparent that the C++ interfaces have moved on significantly since the book was published.

 As the final thing with this book, I am going to take the advanced calculator (from example 9-2) and rewrite it using the latest C++ functionality.
 Broadly speaking, this is making Flex return "complete symbols" i.e. an object with the symbol type, the symbol value, and the symbol's location; and using a Flex scanner class which now, apparently, works, kinda.
+I did eventually implement this, [read all about it](../misc/cppcalc/README.md).